JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 ### Parser Errors

 Errors can be a giant rabbit hole to keep improving.
-For now as long as we show a span in the source tree and highlight the sad spots I'll be happy.
+For now, as long as we show a span in the source tree and highlight the sad spots I'll be happy.

 I will be using [miette](https://github.com/zkat/miette) to format/display errors.
 It can hook into source errors very easily and can show help, context, and much more.